eslamHamdi/MoviesApp/README.md

 The app integrates swipe to delete functionality to delete favorites,network observer to get the data if network is unstable.

 # Future Improvements
--adding pagination to the nested recyclerview by converting normal list adapter to paging data adapter.
+- Adding pagination to the nested recyclerview by converting normal list adapter to paging data adapter.

--Injecting coroutine dispatchers
+- Injecting coroutine dispatchers

-- adding unit tests
+- Adding unit tests